MohAhm/srap/README.txt

 Importing the database:
 1. Click "Open start page".
 2. Click phpMyAdmin.
 3. Add a new database by pressing New.
+Name it "reserve".
 Use default settings.
 4. Go into the new database and press the "Import" tab.
 5. Import the reserve.sql file and press Go.